Join Us & Get Wine 101 Course 75% Off

 3. The wine should have the same flavor intensity as the food.

-4. Red wines pair best with bold flavored meats (e.g. red meat).
+4. Pair red wines with bold-flavored meats (e.g., red meat).

-5. White wines pair best with light-intensity meats (e.g. fish or chicken).
+5. White wines generally pair well with lighter meats (e.g., fish or chicken).

 flavor-pairing-methodology-theory

 Flavor pairing matches aroma compounds.
-Image: Wine Folly: The Essential Guide to Wine
+Image from Wine Folly: The Master Guide.

-A contrasting pairing creates balance by contrasting tastes and flavors.
+A complementary pairing creates balance by contrasting taste components.

 food-wine-pairing-wine-folly-book

-The blue lines show flavor matches and the gray lines show flavor clashes.
-Design is from Wine Folly: The Essential Guide to Wine
+The blue lines show flavor matches, and the gray lines show flavor clashes.
+Image from Wine Folly: The Master Guide.

 Wine-Pairing-Taste-Components